 Every motion put before an AGM or SGM shall be decided by a vote and passed by a simple majority, with the exception of i) the ratification of the appointment of Vice Presidents and other Council members as detailed in clause 15.3, and ii) any resolutions relating to the changes to the constitution or dissolution of the Institute (see clauses 17.1 and 18.1).
 In the event of an equality of votes, the chair shall have a casting vote in addition to the vote to which they are entitled as a Member.

 The Council’s recommended candidates for Vice-President and all other Council member roles with the exception of the President and Deputy President may be ratified en bloc by Member vote.

+Any motion which is duly made requires to have a proposer and seconder before the motion can be passed.

+A motion also requires at least 50% of present council members to vote for the motion for it pass.

+If a motion cannot be agreed upon with the required numbers, the deputy president has the casting vote of decision.

 Responsibilities and indemnity of Council members